Canon 200D vs Ricoh GR II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in June 2017 and June 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Ricoh GR II are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2015.
 The 200D is a DSLR, while the GR II is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Ricoh provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Ricoh provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Ricoh GR II

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Ricoh GR II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 200D and the Ricoh GR II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (35 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the GR II are weather-sealed.